 In determining compliance with the guidelines, we include shares owned directly, shares held in a family trust or qualified retirement program, performance-based shares contingently earned in completed performance periods but not yet paid out, and restricted share awards.
+However, we do not include stock options (whether vested or unvested) or unearned performance-based shares for such purposes.

 Non-employee directors are required to meet this ownership level within five years of being elected to the Board.
-As of April 25, 2020, all our directors who have served on the Board for five or more years held sufficient equity of our company to satisfy the stock ownership guidelines.
+As of April 24, 2021, all our directors who have served on the Board for five or more years held sufficient equity of our company to satisfy the stock ownership guidelines.
 NEOs are required to meet this ownership level within five years of being subject to the guidelines.
-As of April 25, 2020, all our NEOs who have been subject to the stock ownership guidelines for five or more years held sufficient equity of our company to satisfy the stock ownership guidelines.
+As of April 24, 2021, all our NEOs who have been subject to the stock ownership guidelines for five or more years held sufficient equity of our company to satisfy the stock ownership guidelines.